 Now that you’ve got your passphrase, you’re ready to generate your personal key pair.
 At the command prompt, type

 GPG responds with a menu asking what kind of key pair you want to generate.
-Choose the default, “DSA and ElGamal.”
+Choose the default, which is “DSA and ElGamal” as of this writing in 2005.

 Next, it asks you the size of the key.
-Again, choose the default of “1024.”
+Again, choose the default, which is “1024” as of this writing in 2005.
 If your key is too small, it is easier to crack; if it is too large, then every operation that uses it may execute too slowly.

 The next prompt asks you when (if) the key should expire.
 Letting the key expire after a certain amount of time adds a little bit of security, because documents encrypted after this time are not connected with the old key in any way.
 The tradeoff, of course, is that everyone you correspond with must fetch your new key when the old one expires.
 At the prompt, choose a reasonable time period for the lifetime of your key, or select “key does not expire.”